bellabluebird/harlan_network_analysis/README.md

-# harlan_network_analysis
+## harlan_network_analysis
-this is a pipeline i designed as a part of my research fellowship to analyze, visualize, and statistically evaluate animal behavior data. this work is easily accessible, well-annotated, and can be repurposed for a variety of animal behavioral research. this builds upon the original statistical analysis performed by Dr. Santiago Menesnes in his time as my advisor.
+this is a pipeline i designed as a part of my research fellowship at George Washington University to analyze, visualize, and statistically evaluate animal behavior data. this work is easily accessible, well-annotated, and can be repurposed for a variety of animal behavioral research. this builds upon the original statistical analysis performed by Dr. Santiago Menesnes in his time as my advisor.

-this pipeline provides stats and visualizations to easily convey the social organization of colonies, behavioral patterns, and overall efficiency of their network structure. it is not perfect, but it's a great start for my own work in network analysis
+this pipeline provides stats and visualizations to easily convey the social organization of colonies, behavioral patterns, and overall efficiency of their network structure. it is *not perfect*, but it's a great start for my own work in network analysis

-## Files:
-### main.R:
+## main.R:
 this is a high-level workflow manager, loading and executing various analysis functions while providing clear progress updates to the user. this is designed to be accessible to biologists and others looking to use the same analysis techniques.
-### functions_v5.
+## functions_v5.
   this is the core analysis library, holding functions to perform the following tasks:
   ### analyze_temporal_patterns
   reveals colony activity rhythms and peak interaction times, which can indicate optimal